 Adam Lovell, Executive Director

-Adam is the Executive Director of WSAA, a position he commenced in 2011.
-Adam provides national leadership in policy positions for the Australian urban water sector on issues including industry reform, liveable cities, water quality, climate change, customer engagement and asset management.
-Adam also holds non-executive Board roles including the Global Water Research Coalition and the Water Environment and Research Foundation (USA).
+Adam is the Executive Director of the Water Services Association of Australia (WSAA), the peak body for water utilities in Australia and New Zealand, a position he commenced in 2011.
+Prior to his current role, Adam developed an extensive water industry career including roles at Anglian Water (UK), University of Sydney and Sydney Water, primarily in research and innovation.
+Adam provides national leadership in policy positions for the Australian water sector on issues including industry reform, water security and quality, climate change, customer and community engagement and First Nations water services.
+Adam also holds a non-executive Board role for the Global Water Research Coalition and is a member of a number of state and national advisory committees.

 E adam.lovell@wsaa.asn.au | Twitter @admlovell